leethacker/The-Other-Programming-Language/README.md

 You can initialize vectors with vec which is useful for functions that take in a vector to fill.

     puts readfile vec "helloworld.ot"

+Public Other functions start with > in their declaration.

+    >getc:

+Importing files is done with <

+    <somefile.ot

+The ^ operator works like a switch case.

+    factorial n : n ^ 0 : 1, _ : n * factorial n - 1